Blog > Category > Posted: 2023-Jun-29, Updated: 2024-Jul-09

 Framing materials

-Windows are available in several materials to meet consumer requirements.
-Offering a range in cost, colour flexibility, durability, style, energy efficiency and comfort.
+Windows are available in several materials to meet consumer requirements, offering a range of costs, colour flexibility, durability, style, energy efficiency, and comfort.
 Not all windows within each category are made the same, essentially, you get what you pay for.
+Typical framing and sash materials include:

 • Wood